-Web Content Accessibility Guidelines (WCAG) 2.2 covers a wide range of recommendations for making Web content more accessible.
+Web Content Accessibility Guidelines (WCAG) 2.2 covers a wide range of recommendations for making web content more accessible.
 Following these guidelines will make content more accessible to a wider range of people with disabilities, including accommodations for blindness and low vision, deafness and hearing loss, limited movement, speech disabilities, photosensitivity, and combinations of these, and some accommodation for learning disabilities and cognitive limitations; but will not address every user need for people with these disabilities.
-These guidelines address accessibility of web content on desktops, laptops, tablets, and mobile devices.
-Following these guidelines will also often make Web content more usable to users in general.
+These guidelines address accessibility of web content on any kind of device (including desktops, laptops, kiosks, and mobile devices).
+Following these guidelines will also often make web content more usable to users in general.

 WCAG 2.2 success criteria are written as testable statements that are not technology-specific.
 Guidance about satisfying the success criteria in specific technologies, as well as general information about interpreting the success criteria, is provided in separate documents.
 See Web Content Accessibility Guidelines (WCAG) Overview for an introduction and links to WCAG technical and educational material.